New buildings

 Objectives for advancing climate action in new buildings

-Require energy reporting and disclosure for new Part 3 buildings post-occupancy
+Post-occupancy energy reporting and disclosure

 Benchmarking is the process of measuring a building’s energy use over time and comparing its performance to similar buildings.
 For new construction, it offers a way to assess whether a building performs as intended once it’s occupied—bridging the gap between design-stage energy modelling and real-world outcomes.

-Require commissioning of new buildings
+Commissioning of new buildings

 As new buildings become more complex—with integrated systems for heating, cooling, ventilation, lighting, and water—commissioning has become a critical step to ensure these systems work together efficiently.
 Commissioning is a quality assurance process that begins during design and continues through construction and early occupancy.
 It verifies that systems perform as intended and helps building operators maintain long-term energy efficiency and occupant comfort.